honeymelon-app/honeymelon/docs/development/CONTRIBUTING.md

 # Contributing to Honeymelon

 Thank you for your interest in contributing to Honeymelon!

-We appreciate your time and effort in helping make this project better.
+## IMPORTANT: Proprietary Software Notice

+**Honeymelon is proprietary software.** By contributing to this project, you agree that:

+1. All contributions will become the property of Jerome Thayananthajothy
+2. Your contributions will be subject to Honeymelon's proprietary license
+3. You grant Jerome Thayananthajothy perpetual, irrevocable, worldwide rights to use, modify, and distribute your contributions
+4. You waive all rights to your contributions except for attribution

+**Contributor License Agreement**: By submitting a pull request, you certify that you have the right to grant these terms and that your contribution is your original work.

+---

 ## Table of Contents